koddr/goodshare.js/README.md

 Useful jQuery plugin that will help your website visitors share a link on social networks and microblogs.
 Easy to install and configuring on any of your website!

 Feature of this plugin: extensive documentation, developer support, SEO friendly, many options for customization of appearance.

+If you are looking for a demo, it is [here](https://github.com/iacmru/goodshare.js#usage-example).
 ## Install
 Download [goodshare.js](https://github.com/iacmru/goodshare.js/archive/master.zip) from GitHub.
 Place plugin file to your project folder:
 * for development version: ``./path/to/your/project/folder/js/goodshare.js``